dreamgyf/FastInflate/README.md

 Performance improved by about `51.38%`

-- Time consumption of `inflate` 1000 times for the same layout（单位：ms 毫秒）
+- Time consumption of `inflate` 1000 times for the same layout（Unit：ms）

 | FastInflate | LayoutInflater |
 |-------------|----------------|